Deseret CWMU Antlerless Elk

 • Guest cannot have their own vehicles on the property.

 • Guests must always stay with the hunter (Deseret permit holder).
-They must stay within normal conversation distance.
+Guests must stay within normal conversation distance.

 • Vehicles: No ATVs, side-by-sides, horses, etc, are allowed (even street legal)